ernselito/ernselito.github.io/_posts/2025-11-20-Loan-Payback.md

 The initial model had a high accuracy but approved too many risky loans (False Positives) because it used a standard 50% probability threshold.

-    The Fix: I performed Threshold Tuning, shifting the approval boundary to 65% probability.
+-**The Fix:** I performed Threshold Tuning, shifting the approval boundary to 65% probability.

-    The Impact: This stricter standard prioritized capital preservation.
+-**The Impact:** This stricter standard prioritized capital preservation.
 While it slightly reduced the overall approval volume, it drastically cut the number of expected defaults, directly protecting the bank's bottom line.

 ## 4. Key Results

-    Performance: Achieved an ROC-AUC score of 0.893, indicating excellent discriminatory power between payers and defaulters.
+-**Performance:** Achieved an ROC-AUC score of 0.893, indicating excellent discriminatory power between payers and defaulters.

-    Impact: Engineered features like payment_strain consistently ranked in the top 3 predictors, proving that behavioral metrics are more predictive than demographic data.
+-**Impact:** Engineered features like payment_strain consistently ranked in the top 3 predictors, proving that behavioral metrics are more predictive than demographic data.

 Code snapshot below.